BenjaminJacob86/SCHISM-TileViewer/ESC1GB.md

-## Why - Objective and Background ?
+## WHY? - Objective and Background

 The objective of this demonstrator is to showcase the results of Application 2.1.2.2 ([D8.1](https://docs.google.com/document/d/1AXOMLxra9OLt3CGxj5IWgSxqhNLrOAe-/edit)), which addresses the Environmental and Societal Challenge (ESC) from Topic Group 1: **Coastal Erosion Dynamics** for the German Bight pilot area.